pyxem/kikuchipy/README.md

 [![Downloads per month](https://pepy.tech/badge/kikuchipy/month)](https://pepy.tech/project/kikuchipy)
 [![Zenodo DOI](https://zenodo.org/badge/doi/10.5281/zenodo.3597646.svg)](https://doi.org/10.5281/zenodo.3597646)
 [![All Contributors](https://img.shields.io/badge/all_contributors-4-yellow.svg)](#contributors)

-kikuchipy is an open-source Python library for processing and analysis of electron backscatter diffraction (EBSD) patterns.
-The library builds on the tools for multi-dimensional data analysis provided by the HyperSpy library.

 - **User guide and API reference**: https://kikuchipy.org.
 The guide consists of Jupyter Notebooks with many links to detailed explanations of the input parameters and output